-Under pressure from a newly nervous higher education industry and Congress, and with a new administration in the White House, the Education Department announced in 2001 that it would conduct a new rulemaking on the incentive compensation rules.
-The final rule, published in November 2002, created 12 "safe harbors," outlining compensation structures to recruiters that the Department considered not to violate the law.
+In 2021, under a new administration facing pressure from Congress and a higher education industry seeking clarity about how IC rules would be applied in the future, ED announced that it would conduct a new rulemaking on the incentive compensation rules.
+The final rule, published in November 2002, created 12 safe harbors, outlining compensation structures to recruiters that ED specified did not violate the law.
 They were:

-- Fixed compensation (e.g., annual salaries or hourly wages) as long as they are not adjusted more than twice during a 12-month period and that those adjustments are not based solely on the number of students recruited, admitted, enrolled, or awarded financial aid; - Compensation based on recruitment of students into non-Title IV-eligible programs; - Compensation to those who arrange contracts between employers and institutions in which the employer pays at least half of the tuition and fees (as long as the compensation is not based on the number of employees who enroll at the school and the recruiters don't have contact with the employees directly);
+- Fixed compensation (e.g., annual salaries or hourly wages), as long as they are not adjusted more than twice during a 12-month period and those adjustments are not based solely on the number of students recruited, admitted, enrolled, or awarded financial aid; - Compensation based on recruitment of students into non-Title IV-eligible programs; - Compensation to those who arrange contracts between employers and institutions in which the employer pays at least half of the tuition and fees (as long as the compensation is not based on the number of employees who enroll at the school and the recruiters don't have contact with the employees directly); - Compensation in a profit-sharing or bonus plan, as long as the payments are the same and made to all of the institution's full-time professional and administrative staff; - Compensation based on students successfully completing at least one academic year of their educational programs; - Compensation for employees who do pre-enrollment work such as answering phone calls or distributing materials to prospective students; - Compensation to managers or supervisors who do not oversee employees directly involved in recruiting or admissions activities;

-- Compensation in a profit-sharing or bonus plan as long as the payments are the same, and made to all of the institution's full-time professional and administrative staff; - Compensation based on students successfully completing at least one academic year of their educational programs; - Compensation for employees who do pre-enrollment work like answering phone calls or distributing materials to prospective students; - Compensation to managers or supervisors who do not oversee employees directly involved in recruiting or admissions activities; - Up to one annual token gift provided to students or alumni (not to exceed \$100 in value, and that the gift is not in cash form); - Profit distributions based proportionately on someone's ownership interest in the college; - Compensation for all web-based recruitment and admission activities that refer prospective students to the institution or allow them to apply to the college online; - Payments to any third party organizations, including through tuition-sharing, that deliver services to the institution, as long as the services don't include recruiting, admissions, and federal student aid awards; and - Payments to any third-party organizations, including through tuition-sharing, that deliver services to the institution, including recruiting, admissions, and federal student aid awards, as long as the employees of those organizations are not compensated through incentive payments.
+- Up to one annual token gift provided to students or alumni (not to exceed \$100 in value and not in cash form); - Profit distributions based proportionately on someone's ownership interest in the college; - Compensation for all web-based recruitment and admission activities that refer prospective students to the institution or allow them to apply to the college online; - Payments to any third-party organizations, including through tuition-sharing, that deliver services to the institution, as long as the services don't include recruiting, admissions, and federal student aid awards; and - Payments to any third-party organizations, including through tuition-sharing, that deliver services to the institution, including recruiting, admissions, and federal student aid awards, as long as the employees of those organizations are not compensated through incentive payments.

-As those rules were being finalized, the Department also made changes to its internal practices that greatly reduced the penalty to institutions found in violation of incentive compensation rules.
+As those rules were being finalized, ED also made changes to its internal practices that greatly reduced the penalty to institutions found in violation of incentive compensation rules.
 The "Hansen Memo," so called because it was sent from Deputy Secretary Bill Hansen to the chief operating officer of the Office of Federal Student Aid, stated that "improper recruiting does not render a recruited student ineligible to receive student aid funds for attendance at the institution on whose behalf the recruiting is conducted.
 Accordingly, the Department should treat a violation of the law as a compliance matter for which remedial or punitive sanctions should be considered."

 Whereas the requirement had long been a condition of institutions' certification for Title IV federal financial aid eligibility, and a violation of incentive compensation rules would thus typically result in the limitation, suspension, or termination of federal financial aid eligibility, this reduced potential violations to a much smaller fine.
-Specifically, rather than fining institutions for the entirety of federal aid received during the illegal incentive compensation scheme which should have rendered the school ineligible for any Title IV aid, the Department would account for the amount of the illegal payments to recruiters, and would heavily weigh "the pervasiveness of the improper practices" and the "extent to which the institution appeared to be knowingly violating the law."
+Specifically, rather than fining institutions for the entirety of the federal aid received while the institution used prohibited incentive compensation practices, ED would account for the amount of the illegal payments to recruiters, and would heavily weigh the "pervasiveness of the improper practices" and "extent to which the institution appeared to be knowingly violating the law."